 - May be authorized only while you are enrolled in a program of study. - May not be done until you have completed 3 full quarters of study in the MBA Program. - Is considered an integral part of your curriculum and available to all qualifying students in your field of study. - May be authorized at either a full-time rate (over 20 hours per week) or part-time rate.
-Part-time training (not during summer quarter) must be undertaken concurrently with a full course of study. - Students who complete one year of full-time CPT lose eligibility for OPT. - Is authorized by an ISS adviser. - To apply for Curricular Practical Training, you need to complete two steps: - 1.
-Complete and submit the Request for Curricular Practical Training form to the MBA Program Office. - 2.
-After submitting this form, complete the online Curricular Practical Training application.
-Note: The start date of your CPT cannot be less than 1 week after you submit your form and complete your online application. - You will receive registration information after you have completed both of the CPT application steps noted above. - You may not enroll in only BA 560 during the final quarter of your MBA degree, but instead must take BA 560 and at least one credit of elective classes. - You may begin working once you have received your I-20 endorsed for CPT.
+Part-time training (not during summer quarter) must be undertaken concurrently with a full course of study.

+- Students who complete one year of full-time CPT lose eligibility for OPT. - Is authorized by an ISS adviser. - To apply for Curricular Practical Training, you need to complete two steps: - 1.
+Complete and submit the MBA Curricular Practical Training Request Form form to the MBA Program Office. - 2.
+After submitting this form, complete the Online CPT Application, via MyISSS, on the ISS website.
+Note: The start date of your CPT cannot be less than 1 week after you submit your form and complete your online application. - You will receive registration information after you have completed both of the CPT application steps noted above. - You may not enroll in only CPT credit hours during the final quarter of your MBA degree, but instead must take BA 560 and at least one credit of elective classes. - You may begin working once you have received your I-20 endorsed for CPT.

-To be in compliance with visa requirements, students must register for one academic credit (noted as a BA 560 class on your transcript) as part of their CPT for every quarter in which they are employed except when fulfilling the required summer internship/project degree requirement.
-As noted on page 22 of this handbook, the summer internship/project is a degree requirement, and thus international students participate without enrolling in BA 560.
+To be in compliance with visa requirements, students must register for one academic credit as part of their CPT for every quarter in which they are employed except when fulfilling the required summer internship/project degree requirement.
+As noted on page 22 of this handbook, the summer internship/project is a degree requirement, and thus international students participate without enrolling in CPT credit hours.
 Students most often complete their internship or project (as approved by Career Management) over the summer months (commencing after the completion of Spring quarter and ending no later than the day before Autumn classes begins).
 Internships or projects extending beyond this time period would not be considered part of the internship requirements and students would register for a BA 560 credit for any additional CPTs completed.